OuhscBbmc/data-science-practices-1/ch-workstation.md

 ### RStudio {#workstation-rstudio}

 [RStudio Desktop](http://www.rstudio.com/ide/download/desktop) is the IDE (integrated design interface) that you'll use to interact with R, GitHub, Markdown, and LaTeX.
-Updates can be checked easily through the menus `Help` -> `Check for updates`.
+Updates can be checked easily through the menus `Help` -> `Check for updates`. ix problems, but this is not required to start.)

+### R Tools {#workstation-rtools}

+[R Tools for Windows](https://cran.r-project.org/bin/windows/Rtools/) is necessary to build some packages in development hosted on GitHub.
+If running Linux, the components of R Tools are likely already installed on your machine. {added Feb 2017}

 ### Installing R Packages {#workstation-r-package-installation}